zanettiprado/after-reading/README.md

 # Deployment
-The website was created in GitHub using GitPod tools accessing the Code Institute
+The website was created in GitHub using GitPod tools and the steps to deploy are as follows:
+* In the GitHub repository select zanettiprado/after-reading-book-club.
+* Navigate to the Settings tab.
+* On the left side menu select Pages.
+* From the source section drop-down menu, select the Master Branch
+* Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 # Credits
-All images in this page were taken in [freepik](https://www.freepik.com/)
+- All images in this page were taken in [freepik](https://www.freepik.com/)
+- This website was written by me for the first milestone project of Code Institute.